 At St. Louis School we are committed to partnering with your family to provide you with the financial support necessary to ensure your child benefits from a Catholic education.
 We appreciate the financial commitment and sacrifice families undertake in deciding to send their children to a Catholic school.
 While paying for education is first and foremost the responsibility of a family, St. Louis School and the Archdiocese of Baltimore devote significant funds each year to assist families in this important commitment.
 It is our hope that we can work together to make the dream of a Catholic education a reality.

-Need-based tuition assistance is available to all St. Louis School families.
+Need-based tuition assistance is available to all families who have been part of the St. Louis School community for one year.
 Please visit FACTS to apply.

 FACTS Grant & Aid (Formerly called Tuition Assistance)

 St. Louis School will be using FACTS Grant & Aid Assessment to process all applications for the 2020-2021 St. Louis School Grant and Aid in addition to processing the Archdiocesan Grant and Aid applications.
 Families applying for financial aid from St. Louis School and/or from the Archdiocese should complete an application through their FACTS account, and then submit the necessary supporting documentation to FACTS Grant & Aid Assessment.
 There is a single annual fee of $32 that covers the application for both sources.
 Applicants can apply online by going to this link.

 Families are encouraged to apply for Grant and Aid by the February 29th deadline in order to be considered for the Archdiocesan Grant and Aid and by March 15th for St. Louis Grant and Aid.
 If you have questions or concerns about the application process, you may speak with a FACTS Customer Care Representative at 866-441-4637 or contact Mrs. Hurst or Mrs. McCarthy in the school office at 410-531-6664 or firstname.lastname@example.org or email@example.com.